lorossi/decimalclock/README.md

 - Me: *Mom, can we stop by and create a clean, cohesive, non messy repo?*
 - Mom: *we already have a clean, cohesive, non messy repo at home.*

-The clean repo at home:
+The clean, cohesive, non messy repo at home:

 ![clean-repo](clean_repo.png)